Rosie O'Donnell: 2013–2016: The Fosters and return to The View

+2017–present: Return to acting

 In November 2016, Showtime announced she had joined the cast of the comedy pilot SMILF.
 The series aired from November 5, 2017, until March 31, 2019, and O'Donnell received critical acclaim for her portrayal of Tutu.

-On April 3, 2019, it was announced that O'Donnell would play the role of Lisa Sheffer in the HBO television adaptation of Wally Lamb's I Know This Much Is True.
+On April 3, 2019, it was announced that O'Donnell would play the role of Lisa Sheffer in the HBO series I Know This Much Is True.

 In 2021, O'Donnell guest starred on the series Run the World and The L Word: Generation Q. On June 15, 2021, it was announced that she would star as Detective Sunday, alongside Jon Bernthal, in a series reboot of American Gigolo on Showtime, premiering in 2022.
+In 2022 she voiced the role of the MTA subway announcements in the second season of Netflix series Russian Doll starring Natasha Lyonne.
+That same year she appeared as Vi in the Amazon Prime Video series A League of Their Own (2022).

 Other ventures

 Rosie magazine

 In 2000, O'Donnell partnered with the publishers of McCall's to revamp the magazine as Rosie's McCall's (or, more commonly, Rosie).
 The magazine was launched as a competitor to fellow talk show hostess Oprah Winfrey's monthly magazine O. Rosie covered issues including breast cancer, foster care, and other matters of concern to O'Donnell.
 In the September 2000 issue, she shared that "she has struggled with depression her entire life" and decided to start medications when she realized her fears were affecting her family.
 With a strong start and a circulation close to 3.5 million, things looked promising, but the magazine stumbled as conflicts emerged between O'Donnell and the editors.
 The contract gave O'Donnell control over editorial process and editorial staff but veto power remained with publisher Gruner+Jahr USA.
 O'Donnell quit the magazine in September 2002, following a dispute over editorial control.
 "If I'm going to have my name and my brand on the corner of a magazine, it has to be my vision" she told People.

 Rosie magazine folded in 2003.
 In late 2003, O'Donnell and the publishers each sued the other for breach of contract.
 The publishers said that, by removing herself from the magazine's publication, she was in breach of contract.
 The trial received considerable press coverage.
 O'Donnell would often give brief press interviews outside of the courtroom responding to various allegations.
 Of note was a former magazine colleague and breast cancer survivor who testified that O'Donnell said to her on the phone that people who lie "get sick and they get cancer.
 If they keep lying, they get it again".
 O'Donnell apologized the next day and stated, "I'm sorry I hurt her the way I did, that was not my intention."
-The judge dismissed the case, ruling that neither side should receive damages.
+The judge, Ira Gammerman of the New York Supreme Court in Manhattan, dismissed the case, ruling that neither side should receive damages.